-I’ve spent some time hunting for a good organization system for my boys’ stuffed animals.
+Or I was.
+I spent some time hunting for a good stuffed animal storage system.
 I’ve seen hammocks which hang in a corner of the room (won’t work because there’s no free corner in their bedroom) and large custom built stuffed animal zoos ($200+) and bookshelves with dowels running down the front so kids can stuff all their toys inside (it keeps them off the ground, but looks almost just as messy).
-I finally came up with a hanging storage solution that is pretty inexpensive and can be easily put together in an hour or two.
+I finally came up with a DIY stuffed animal storage solution that is pretty inexpensive and can be easily put together in an hour or two.
 It’s simple enough that the kids can help with most of the construction.

 Now, I probably wouldn’t put one of these in a toddler’s bedroom since the temptation to climb on it daily might be too much to resist.
 But my boys are older – they’re in that stage where they don’t actually play with stuffed animals much, but they aren’t ready to give them up.
 So for them, the stuffed animal swing works perfectly.
 Each boy has a shelf, and each shelf fits 8 Build-a-Bear sized animals easily, with room for a few more smaller ones stuffed in.
 The boys know they can keep as many animals as will fit on their shelf, which is going to make it easy to know when it’s time to de-clutter and donate a few.

 Before we get to the how-to, I just want to make a note: like anything that hangs from the ceiling with rope or cord, this could be a strangulation hazard if an unattended young child climbs on it.
 Do not put one of these in the bedroom of a very small child, and use your good judgment when building one for an older child if you have small children in the home – thanks!

 How to build a hanging toy storage system